12 Top-Rated Ski Resorts in Vermont, 2023

 Say "Magic Mountain," and long-time New England skiers get a dreamy look in their eyes.
 It's a skiers' mountain, without the off-slope amenities and activities of larger resort mountains (but there is a well-equipped base lodge and a snow tubing hill).
 Although it has snowmaking and grooming on most terrain, there are natural snow trails and glades that are the envy of many larger resorts when there's fresh powder.

 The terrain is legendary; its Swiss founder chose this mountain because its separate valleys head in different directions from the lifts, reminding him of the terrain in Switzerland's ski resorts.
 The resort he designed still thrills experienced skiers with some of the most challenging steeps and tree-skiing in the east.
 It is southern Vermont's most challenging mountain, but intermediate and beginning skiers find plenty of good skiing, too, and love its uncrowded slopes and trails and welcoming family atmosphere.
+To maintain this, Magic Mountain limits daily ticket sales to 1500.

 The terrain park, which tripled in size to include 11 features only a few years ago, has been enlarged again with more than 15, as well as lights for night skiing and riding on Friday, Saturday, and holiday nights.
-Magic has a unique policy for enthusiasts who love to climb on their own steam: for every climb to the top they get one free ride on the lift with a "Hike One, Ride One" token.
+Magic has a unique policy for enthusiasts who love to climb on their own steam: for every climb to the top, they get one free ride on the lift with a "Hike One, Ride One" token.

 Magic Mountain is near Manchester, where lodging and dining options are plentiful, but the closer Snowdon Chalet Motel in Londonderry has quiet rooms with refrigerators and microwaves.